H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/APT repository.md

-## Requirements: Possibly a crontab that runs apt as root or something similar
+## Requirements: Possibly a crontab that runs apt as root or the user can run apt/apt-get runs as root with sudo

 ### Steps: